syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Working-with-DataForm.md

 ### Manually generate DataFormItems for data dictionary

-You can load the data form with custom dictionary by manually generating items and handling read and write values.
+You can load the data form with custom dictionary by manually generating data form items and handling read and write values.
 To create `DataFormItems` from dictionary , you should override the [GenerateDataFormItems](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormItemManager~GenerateDataFormItems.html) method.

 {% highlight c# %}